 1. Polish your resume

 Your resume is your first introduction and your gateway into any organization you want to be a part of.
-As they say “The first impression is the last impression”, your resume is your first impression for the company.
+As they say, “The first impression is the last impression”; your resume is your first impression of the company.
 So, make sure that you make a lasting impression.
-Don’t be hesitant to ask someone for help, request them to send their resumes. and work on it.
+Don’t be hesitant to ask someone for help; request them to send their resumes. and work on it.
 I worked on mine for almost a week with a friend before he said, “Now it is a presentable resume!”

 - Make sure to use achievement-oriented sentences